stevewatkins17/PythonForDataAnalysis/readme_3InterimProjects.md

 Simply installing the full Anaconda distribution installs everything Python you need to deliver your interim projects.

-You are welcome to use other IDEs, versions of Python or DBMSes.
+Note that we will be instructing and demoing using the Standard Tools, and we assume you have Anaconda installed.

-However, note that we will be instructing and demoing using the Standard Tools, and we assume you have Anaconda installed.
+We strongly discourage you from using versions of Python not supported by Anaconda, or using IDEs or DBMSes not installed with Anaconda.

-And we may not have knowledge or experience with whatever alternative tools or packages that you're using.
+**Occasionally students ignore the above advice and work outside of Anaconda.
+It almost always leads to problems and failed deliveries.**

 # Summary Description of 3 Interim Projects